-The purpose of the Cape Town Convention Academic Project is to facilitate and further the academic study and assessment of the Convention on International Interests in Mobile Equipment (the Cape Town Convention), together with its Protocols, for the benefit of scholars, students, practising lawyers, judges, governments officials and others working in the relevant industries, including by the provision of information on, and education about, the Convention and its Protocols.
+The purpose of the Cape Town Convention Academic Project is to facilitate and further the academic study and assessment of the Convention on International Interests in Mobile Equipment (the Cape Town Convention), together with its Protocols, for the benefit of scholars, students, practicing lawyers, judges, governments officials, and others working in the relevant industries, including by the provision of information on, and education about, the Convention and its Protocols.

 The main activities of the project are: